 7. Inspection process

+7.1 Before testing, each memorial shall be photographed and recorded.
+The records may be kept on a computer.

-7.1 All memorials will be subject to a thorough visual inspection looking for signs of decay, e.g. loose or cracked cement, and degree of any lean that may occur and other issues.
+7.2 All memorials will be subject to a thorough visual inspection looking for signs of decay, e.g. loose or cracked cement, and degree of any lean that may occur and other issues.

-7.2 Memorials between 500mm and 1.5 m high, when measured from the ground, will be given a hand test where it is deemed safe to do so following the visual inspection.
+7.3 Memorials between 500mm and 1.5 m high, when measured from the ground, will be given a hand test where it is deemed safe to do so following the visual inspection.